Next Tutorial: Nodes and Topics Previous Tutorial: Introduction

 Gazebo Transport and several of its dependencies can be compiled on OS X with Homebrew using the osrf/simulation tap.
 Gazebo Transport is straightforward to install on Mac OS X 10.9 (Mavericks) or higher.
 Installation on older versions requires changing the default standard library and rebuilding dependencies due to the use of c++11.
 For purposes of this documentation, Assuming OS X 10.9 or greater is in use.
 Here are the instructions:

-Install homebrew, which should also prompt you to install the XCode command-line tools:
+After installing the Homebrew package manager, which should also prompt you to install the XCode command-line tools add OSRF packages and run the install command:

 Be sure to replace <#>